apache/james-project/upgrade-instructions.md

  - The use of routing to collocate emails of a same mailbox within a same shard.
 This enables search queries to avoid cluster level synchronisation, and thus enhance throughput, latencies and scalability.
+ - Disabling dynamic mapping.
+We now represent headers as nested objects.
+ - Removing some not needed fields from the mapping
+ - No longer index raw HTML.
+This was possible under some configuration combinaison, and caused the data stored in elasticSearch to be significantly larger than required.

 The downside of these changes is that a reindex is needed, implying a downtime on search:
  - Delete the indexes used by James